rune/rune/docs/docs/quick-start.md

 ## Game Logic {#game-logic}

 Rune games are split into two parts: logic & rendering.
-Let's take a look at the logic for the generated Tic Tac Toe game.
+Let's look at the logic for the generated Tic Tac Toe game.

-You can find the game logic in the `logic.js` file.
+You can find the logic code in the `logic.js` file.
 The `setup` function is responsible for creating an initial `game` state that's synced across players:

 ```js
 function setup() {